ccmbioinfo/crg2-pacbio/README.md

 Repeat expansion outlier report
 - TRGT must have previously been run on each sample against the [937,122](https://zenodo.org/record/7987365#.ZHY9TOzMJAc) repeats originally released by the Genome in a Bottle tandem repeat benchmarking project
-- this module is derived from the [find-outlier-expansions workflow](https://github.com/tandem-repeat-workflows/find-outlier-expansions/blob/main/find-outlier-expansions.ipynb) developed by Egor Dolzhenko, Giulia Del Gobbo, and Madeline Couse
+- this module is derived from the [find-outlier-expansions workflow](https://github.com/tandem-repeat-workflows/find-outlier-expansions/blob/main/find-outlier-expansions.ipynb) developed by Egor Dolzhenko (PacBio), Adam English (Baylor College of Medicine), Tom Mokveld (PacBio), Giulia Del Gobbo (CHEO), and Madeline Couse (SickKids)
 - construct a repeat database from 98 HPRC samples and the individuals from the family of interest
 - identify repeats with outlying size in family members
 - annnotate repeat outliers with [custom Python script](https://github.com/ccmbioinfo/crg2-pacbio/blob/master/scripts/annotate_repeat_outliers.py)